An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Applications to Dvoretzky's theorem

 \section{Applications to Dvoretzky's theorem}

-A notable application of the Robbins-Siegmund theorem, as already highlighted in the original paper \cite{robbins-siegmund:71:lemma}, is a generalization of the seminal theorem of Dvoretzky \cite{dvoretsky:56:stochastic} in stochastic approximation to Hilbert spaces\footnote{Dvoretzky later offered an alternative proof of this generalization in \cite{dvoretzky1986stochastic}, see also \cite{venter1966dvoretzky}.}.
-Concretely, the following theorem is established in \cite{robbins-siegmund:71:lemma} via an application of the Robbins-Siegmund theorem:
+A notable application of the Robbins-Siegmund theorem, as already highlighted in the original paper \cite{robbins-siegmund:71:lemma}, is a generalization of the seminal theorem of Dvoretzky \cite{dvoretsky:56:stochastic} in stochastic approximation to Hilbert spaces.\footnote{Dvoretzky later offered an alternative proof of this generalization in \cite{dvoretzky1986stochastic}, see also \cite{venter1966dvoretzky}.} Concretely, the following theorem is established in \cite{robbins-siegmund:71:lemma}:

 \begin{theorem}[\cite{robbins-siegmund:71:lemma}, based on \cite{dvoretsky:56:stochastic}] Let $X$ be a separable Hilbert space and let, for any $n\geq 1$, $T_n:X^n\to X$ be a Borel-measurable function such that there exists a point $z\in X$ along with sequences of nonnegative real numbers $(a_n),(b_n),(c_n)$ such that